billsix/cprogrammingbook/doc/04-Functions.rst

     a definition.

-    At the external level, a declaration of an object (like the variablei) is a definition unless it has the keyword extern in front of it, when it is a declaration only.
+    At the external level, a declaration of an object (like the variables) is a definition unless it has the keyword extern in front of it, when it is a declaration only.